February 26 (27), June 28, October 28

 If perhaps one of these deans is found to be puffed up with any pride, and so deserving of censure, they are to be reproved once, twice, and even a third time.
 Should they refuse to amend, they must be removed from office and replaced by another who is worthy.
-We prescribe the same course of action in regard to the subprioress or prior.
+We prescribe the same course of action in regard to the prior.

 Some community members, as they grow, are discovered to have a gift for communal leadership.
-As they live the life of the Rule, this gift arises in their deepening commitment and expression.
-Traits of this leadership, this spiritual and humble practice, were explored in chapter 2.
+As they live the life of the rule, this gift arises in their deepening commitment and expression.
+Traits of this leadership, this spiritual and humble practice, were explored in chapter two.
 What is important to say again here is that the foundation of Christian and spiritual leadership is about being settled enough within God and self so that self is forgotten in the service of others.
 This is what it is to be of ‘good repute’ and ‘holy life’.
 The personality of the leader and their focus are built on this foundation.

 A dean is humble enough to enact the vision of communal leadership they are a part of.
 They know and accept their place.
-In larger communities of the Rule this is vital if the life of the Spirit and Benedict’s vision of leadership are to be seen as a part of the everyday of communal life.
+In larger communities of the rule this is vital if the life of the Spirit and Benedict’s vision of leadership are to be seen as a part of the everyday of communal life.
 If a dean is more about micro-management and control, then there will be little effective space for the communal life to develop as its own; the dean will want a hand in everything.

 In being of service to groups of ten it is possible for deans to lead relationally, getting to know the people in their care, their personalities and circumstance.
 If the group is too large, this way of leading becomes too much of a challenge; consultation could easily give way to a more centralised and uninformed approach.

-Within The WCCM, the leaders of weekly meditation groups could be seen as dean-like.
+Within The WCCM, the leaders of weekly meditation groups could be seen as deans.
 The groups themselves are generally of a suitable size.
 Leaders are experienced enough meditators, willing to use the outline recommended for group meetings.
 They have done the training and are open to support.
 They are humble enough to utilize the teaching resources given to them for use in groups, while being able to add, if necessary, their own reflections.
-Ideally, the group leader is leading because they feel drawn to give to others from the fruit of their own meditation practice; the virtue and wisdom growing in their own lives now serves others.
+Ideally, the group leader is leading because they feel drawn to give to others from the fruit of their own meditation practice.
+The virtue and wisdom growing in their own lives now serves others.